awsdocs/aws-cdk-guide/v2/context.md

 **Tip**
 If your constructs create their own context values, incorporate your library's package name in its keys so they won't conflict with other packages' context values\.

 Many context values are associated with a particular AWS environment, and a given CDK app can be deployed in more than one environment\.
-The key for such values includes the AWS account and region so that values from different environments do not conflict\.
+The key for such values includes the AWS account and Region so that values from different environments do not conflict\.

-The context key below illustrates the format used by the AWS CDK, including the account and region\.
+The following context key illustrates the format used by the AWS CDK, including the account and Region\.

 ```
 availability-zones:account=123456789012:region=eu-central-1
 ```

 **Important**
 Cached context values are managed by the AWS CDK and its constructs, including constructs you may write\.
 Do not add or change cached context values by manually editing files\.
 It can be useful, however, to review `cdk.context.json` occasionally to see what values are being cached\.
-Context values that do not represent cached values should be stored under the `context` key of `cdk.json` so they won't be cleared when cached values are cleared\.
+Context values that don't represent cached values should be stored under the `context` key of `cdk.json`\.
+This way, they won't be cleared when cached values are cleared\.

 ## Sources of context values<a name="context_construct"></a>